Starting a pressure washing business may be a great seasonal side hustle opportunity.

 Another option you can take is to set up a simple website.
 There are many options out there to build a simple website with your company’s information, even if you have no idea what you are doing.

-Create a Google My Business listing, add pictures, hours of operation, your phone number, and more details about your company.
+Create a Google Business Profile listing, add pictures, hours of operation, your phone number, and more details about your company.
 The goal here is when someone searches “pressure washing near me” or “pressure washing service [my city]”, your listing shows up.

 When you have a happy customer, you can politely request they review your business on Google as well, which can help with exposure and social proof.

-Managing A Pressure Washing Business
+Managing a Pressure Washing Business